 Infinite series, power series, Taylor's theorem and series, partial differentiation of functions of two or more variables, Lagrange multiplier method.

-Lectures: Three lectures each week in the first semester and two lectures each week in
+Lectures: Three lectures each week in the first semester and two lectures each week in the second semester.

-Laboratory: Two hours each week
+Laboratory: Two hours each week.